What card verification value (CVV) is—and how it helps businesses prevent fraud

 Protect against hackers

 Card issuers don’t allow businesses to store credit card CVV numbers in transaction databases, making them difficult for hackers to steal.
 Even if hackers are able to infiltrate a business database or website and steal credit card numbers and expiration dates, they won’t retrieve any CVV numbers.
-While this doesn’t prevent fraudulent actors who steal physical credit cards from making purchases, the added protection makes hacking schemes less harmful to both business owners and cardholders.
+While this doesn’t prevent fraudulent actors who steal physical credit cards from making purchases, the added protection makes hacking schemes less harmful to business owners and cardholders.

 Ready to get started?